Nocturna Tech ConsultingNocturna Tech

 Why Your Business Should Switch to Power BI (And Stop Sending Static Reports)

-This is the problem Power BI solves.
-Not just the report — the entire idea that someone should have to manually produce it.
+This is exactly the problem Power BI solves.
+Not just the report itself.
+The entire idea that someone should have to manually produce it.

 What Power BI actually does

 Power BI is Microsoft's business intelligence platform.
-At its simplest, it connects to your data sources — accounting software, CRM, SharePoint lists, SQL databases, even Excel files — builds a live data model, and makes that data available as interactive reports and dashboards that update automatically.
+At its core, it connects to your data sources (accounting software, CRM, SharePoint lists, SQL databases, even Excel files), builds a live data model, and makes that data available as interactive reports and dashboards that update automatically.

 No manual refresh.
 No email attachment.
-No version "Final_v3_FINAL2.xlsx."
+No version named Final_v3_FINAL2.xlsx.

 Reports live in the browser.
 Executives open their phone, tap the Power BI app, and see numbers from this morning.
-Drill down into a region, a product line, a salesperson — without asking the analyst to re-run anything.
+They can drill down into a region, a product line, or a salesperson without asking the analyst to re-run anything.

 The licensing situation (you probably already have it)

-This is the part most people don't realise: if your business is on Microsoft 365, you likely already have Power BI Pro included in your plan, or it's available for a small add-on.
+If your business is on Microsoft 365, you likely already have Power BI Pro included in your plan or available as a small add-on.

 Microsoft 365 Business Premium includes Power BI Pro.
-Microsoft 365 E3 and E5 include it.
-Even without those plans, Power BI Pro is around $10/user/month — a fraction of what most businesses spend on the manual labour it replaces.
+Microsoft 365 E3 and E5 include it as well.
+Even without those plans, Power BI Pro is around $10 per user per month: a fraction of what most businesses spend on the manual labour it replaces.

 The tool is already paid for.
-The question is just whether you're using it.
+The question is just whether you are using it.

 2. Your data lives in more than one place.
-If your KPIs require pulling from Xero, your CRM, and a SharePoint list and combining them manually, that's exactly what Power BI's data model handles natively.
+If your KPIs require pulling from Xero, your CRM, and a SharePoint list and combining them manually, that is exactly what Power BI's data model handles natively.

 3. Different people need to see different cuts of the same data.
 Regional managers seeing their region only.
 Department heads seeing their cost centre.
 Power BI's row-level security handles this with one published report instead of five separate files.

-4. Leadership asks for the same questions repeatedly after seeing a report.
+4. Leadership asks the same follow-up questions after every report.
 "Can we filter this by month?"
 "Can you show me just the enterprise customers?"
-These are drill-through and filter interactions — not re-runs.
+These are drill-through and filter interactions, not re-runs.
 Power BI makes them self-service.

 5. Your current reports are trusted but not interactive.
-People read the numbers but can't explore them.
-That's a consumption problem.
+People read the numbers but cannot explore them.
+That is a consumption problem.
 Power BI turns a static summary into a live investigation tool.

 What a typical Power BI rollout looks like

-A proper Power BI implementation has three phases:
+A proper Power BI implementation runs in three phases:

-Phase 2 — Report build.
-With the model in place, building reports is fast.
+Phase 2: Report build.
+With the model in place, building reports moves quickly.
 We design for the specific audience: executive summaries for leadership, operational dashboards for team leads, detailed drill-throughs for analysts.
 Each report has a clear job to do.

-Phase 3 — Deployment and adoption.
-Publishing to the right workspace, setting up scheduled refresh, configuring row-level security, and training the people who'll use it daily.
-Adoption is half the battle — a beautiful dashboard nobody knows how to navigate is useless.
+Phase 3: Deployment and adoption.
+Publishing to the right workspace, setting up scheduled refresh, configuring row-level security, and training the people who will use it daily.
+Adoption is half the battle.
+A well-designed dashboard that nobody knows how to navigate delivers no value.

 Power BI is a reporting and visualisation layer, not a data entry or modelling tool.
-You can't build financial models with scenario inputs the way you can in Excel.
-You can't edit underlying data from a report.
-And it requires a degree of data structure — messy, inconsistent source data produces messy, unreliable reports.
+You cannot build financial models with scenario inputs the way you can in Excel.
+You cannot edit underlying data from a report.
+And it requires clean, structured source data: messy input produces unreliable output.

-The fix for that last point is upstream.
-Which is why good Power BI work usually starts with a conversation about data quality, not chart design.
+The fix for that last point is upstream, which is why good Power BI work usually starts with a conversation about data quality rather than chart design.

 The business case in plain English

-If a report takes someone two hours per week to produce, that's 100+ hours per year.
-At an average office salary, that's real money.
-Power BI turns those two hours into five minutes of checking the automated output.
+If a report takes someone two hours per week to produce, that is 100+ hours per year.
+At an average office salary, that is a meaningful cost.
+Power BI turns those two hours into five minutes of reviewing the automated output.

-Multiply that across three or four recurring reports in a typical business and the time savings alone justify the investment — before you count the decisions that get made faster because leadership has live data instead of last week's PDF.
+Multiply that across three or four recurring reports in a typical business and the time savings alone justify the investment, before you factor in the decisions made faster because leadership has live data instead of last week's PDF.

-Thinking about making the switch?
-Book a 20-minute call — I'll assess your current reporting setup and tell you exactly what Power BI could do for you.
+Thinking about making the switch to Power BI?
+Book a 20-minute call.
+I will assess your current reporting setup and tell you exactly what Power BI could do for your business.

 Found this useful?